-By Fern Mitchell.
-Last Updated 10th February 2021.
-Welcome to our guide on the Motor Insurers’ Bureau compensation calculator.
+By Mark Ainsdale.
+Last Updated 10th May 2021.
+Welcome to our MIB compensation guide on the Motor Insurers’ Bureau compensation calculator and Motor Insurers’ Bureau claims.
+This guide covers all information relating to MIB claims/MIB payouts.
 Road traffic accidents happen every day in the UK.
 Victims suffer a wide range of injuries, from minor whiplash to severe brain injuries.
 Unfortunately, such accidents are made even worse when an uninsured driver or an untraced driver is involved.

 If the person who has caused the accident did not have the required insurance or they fled the scene, you will still be able to make a claim.
 You will make your claim to the Motor Insurers’ Bureau.
 At Accident Claims, we have many years of experience in helping personal injury victims to get the compensation they deserve.
 We will conduct a MIB claim review to give you a realistic picture regarding your chances of securing compensation, as well as an overview of how much money you could receive.
 With our experience, you can rest assured that your claim is n safe hands.
 Read on to discover everything you need to know about the Motor Insurers’ Bureau compensation calculator.
 For more information on Motor Insurers’ Bureau claims, you can also call us on 0800 073 8801.

 - A guide to claiming for Motor Insurers’ Bureau compensation